thanpolas/thanpolas.github.com/_posts/javascript/2013-02-25-announcing-the-release-of-mantri.md

 ---

-I'd love to hear your thoughts and if you can see Mantri helping you.
+I'd love to hear your thoughts and if you find Mantri to be helpful.

 [amd]: https://github.com/amdjs/amdjs-api/wiki/AMD "Wikipedia :: The Asynchronous Module Definition (**AMD**) API"